ariatemplates/noder-js/doc/api.md

 calls its handlers synchronously.
 The same applies to the associated `spread`, `catch`, `finally` and `done` shortcuts.

 However, in some cases, it can be useful to avoid code duplication by handling both the asynchronous and the synchronous cases with the same code.
-For example, noder-js itself can be configured to use either synchronous or asynchronous XHR requests and uses the same code to handle both cases, without adding asynchronism uselessly.
+For example, noderJS itself can be configured to use either synchronous or asynchronous XHR requests and uses the same code to handle both cases, without adding asynchronism uselessly.

-For this to be possible, noder-js provides the `thenSync`, `spreadSync`, `catchSync`, `finallySync` and `doneSync` methods which behave exactly as their `then`, `spread`, `catch`, `finally` and `done` counterparts, except that, in case the promise is already fulfilled or rejected at the time the `xSync` method is called, the corresponding handler is called synchronously.
+For this to be possible, noderJS provides the `thenSync`, `spreadSync`, `catchSync`, `finallySync` and `doneSync` methods which behave exactly as their `then`, `spread`, `catch`, `finally` and `done` counterparts, except that, in case the promise is already fulfilled or rejected at the time the `xSync` method is called, the corresponding handler is called synchronously.